rizo/meta/README.md

 **Meta** is a custom front-end for the OCaml compiler built with the _compiler-libs_ package.
 It extends and simplifies the OCaml syntax but remains a superset of OCaml, which means that any valid OCaml code is also a valid Meta code.

-Here is a small example of how meta looks:
+Here is a small example of how Meta looks:

 ```agda
 type person = {